Connor-184/VSRBot/README.md

 4. Press the "Generate Strat" button and have fun!
 5. To end the game type "!stop" in the same channel or press the "End Game" button
 -----------------------------------------------------

+I plan on adding more strategies in the future and possibly a variation called Crosshair roulette I would love to hear any feedback, suggestions, and new strategies to add so just send me a message on Discord Frogic#4870